Truth About If Missing Teeth Are Not Replaced

 The jaw bone maintains strength by the stimulation teeth receive through biting and chewing.
 When there is a missing tooth, the jaw bone in that area weakens because it doesn’t receive stimulation.
 The weakening of the bone is a process called ‘resorption’.

 The loss of bone mass in one area can spread.
 As the entire jaw bone declines in strength, teeth can become affected.
 This can increase the risk of teeth breaking, gum disease, and cavities.
 Loss of bone structure changes your facial appearance.
 The face begins to look sunken-in because the lips and cheeks have less support from teeth and jaw bone volume.
 Think about what the face of a homeless, toothless person looks like.
 The quickest way to look years older and wrinkly, is to lose jaw bone and facial bone.
+There are new natural bone regeneration techniques using platelet rich fibrin or PRF.

 Teeth have a great influence in the way your face look.
 If you’ve ever seen people with an overbite and looked at their profile, you can see the overbite even when they don’t open their mouth.
 This is just an example of how the teeth influences what the face looks like.
 Missing teeth and other shifting can change the way the face looks, and the changes may not be in a way people prefer.